yongyw123/mig-sync-interface/README.md

 ## TODO?

+1. To add a debouncer for HW reset button.
-1. Add data masking option for different width: {64, 32, 16, 8} bits for flexibility?
+2. To add data masking option for different width: {64, 32, 16, 8} bits for flexibility?
-2. More robust synchronizers?
+3. More robust synchronizers?
 Currently, the implemented synchronizers assume certain conditions on the signal width and fixed clock rates on both domains.

 ## Reference